datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 </Alert>

-## Consul connector and encrypted TLS
+## Ambassador Consul Connector and encrypted connections

-$productName$ can also use certificates stored in Consul to originate encrypted TLS connections from $productName$ to the Consul service mesh.
-This requires the use of the $productName$ Consul connector.
+$productName$ can also use certificates stored in Consul to originate TLS-encrypted connections from $productName$ to the Consul service mesh.
+This requires the use of the Ambassador "Consul Connector".
 The following steps assume you've already set up Consul for service discovery, as detailed above.

-1. The $productName$ Consul connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes secret for
+1. The Ambassador Consul Connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes secret for
    $productName$ to use.
-Deploy $productName$ Consul Connector with `kubectl`:
+Deploy the Ambassador Consul Connector with `kubectl`:

    ```shell